Zhang-Ale/Prince-s-quest/README.md

 **Student:** Olubunmi Adeloye, HongCheng Zhang.

 **How to play:**
-WASD to move, Space to jump, etc..
+WASD to move, Click buttons to interact.

 **Game goal:**
 Complete the quest from the King.